-31. The council holds approximately £14 million core cash balances which are available to invest for more than one year.
+- 25. The council holds approximately £14 million core cash balances which are available to invest for more than one year.
 This is expected to reduce over the medium term as the approved capital expenditure is incurred and not replenished by capital receipts.
 In addition the council has funds that are available on a temporary basis to invest.
 These are held pending payment over to another body such as precept payments and council tax.
-The amount can vary between $\pounds 5$ million and $\pounds 15$ million throughout the year and should only be invested short term (under one year).
-Investments will be made with reference to known cash flow requirements (liquidity).
+The amount can vary between £5 million and £15 million throughout the year and should only be invested short term (under one year).
+Investments will be made with reference to known cash flow requirements (liquidity). - 26.
+While rates remain historically low the council will aim to keep investments relatively short term, but will continue to look for opportunities to fix lending in the medium term with highly rated institutions when possible for core cash balances.
+The aim is to increase the weighted average maturity of the portfolio in order to reduce maturity risk. - 27.
+Officers will continue to implement an operational strategy which provides tight controls on the investments placed.
+Where possible, opportunities to spread the investment risk over different types of instruments will be considered. - 28.
+Should market conditions deteriorate suddenly to the extent that the council is unable to place money with institutions with the necessary credit rating, it will make use of the UK Government deposit account (DMADF). - 29.
+The council has the authority to lend to other local authorities at market rates.
+Current investments include £4 million of lending to Kingston upon Hull City Council, which matures in 2020/21.
+Whilst investments with other local authorities are considered to be supported by central government, officers will consider the financial viability and sustainability of the individual local authority before any funds are advanced.